SimformSolutionsPvtLtd/tesseract-OCR-iOS-demo/README.md

 ### Street Signs

-- it can be used to recognize street signs as well, with this example we can see that how tesseract will behave when we pass image with symboals and dark boundaries.
+- It can be used to recognize street signs as well, with this example we can see that how tesseract will behave when we pass image with symbols and dark boundaries.
 - Tesseract does not do a very good job with dark boundaries and often assumes it to be text.
 However, if we help Tesseract a bit by cropping out the text region, it gives perfect output.

 ![ss1](https://user-images.githubusercontent.com/8736329/70234485-bfd9cd00-1786-11ea-8f7e-1e328fc63733.jpeg)